In this article you find the important places to visit during your trip to Egypt.

 Its preservation is exquisite, and the interior lighting is unbeatable.
 You will only need two hours to visit them serenely.

-Keep in mind that Abu Simbel is 300 kilometers from Aswan (more than 3 hours drive), and there is nothing else to see there.
+Keep in mind that Abu Simbel is 300 kilometers from Aswan (more than a 3-hour drive), and there is nothing else to see there.

 It can be reached by plane at an exorbitant price or a lower cost in a 9-seater van shared by a person.